gbroxey/blog/wip2.md

 ## "Two-Dimensional" Case

 You can probably guess what's coming here, which is that we're now going to be looking at subsets of $\lbrace p^i q^j \rbrace$ for suitable $p, q$.
+This is obviously already incredibly general, so we'll start with just $p = 2$ and $q = 3$ and think for a bit about what we can do there.

 ### $B = \lbrace 1, 2, 3\rbrace$

 Here we have $H(B) = 11/6$, and so we need to prove $\dsup(A) \leq 6/11$.

 The first thing to notice is that thanks to [Lemma 13][density2], we can reduce the study of the case $A \perp \lbrace 1, 2, 3\rbrace$ to the case $A, 2A, 3A$ disjoint.
 From here on we'll assume this stronger condition.
+This is perhaps the most interesting finite case we've looked at so far, and so we're going to be examining it in more detail than we have so far.
+We'll start by investigating the lower density of $A$ (which up until now we have ignored as less interesting of an idea).

 #### Lower Density

-The first idea to explore is to see what happens when we greedily shove elements into $A$, lowest first.
+What happens when we greedily shove elements into $A$, lowest first?

 <center><img src = "./images/wip2/greedy.svg" style="width: 80vw"/></center>